Re-thinking the mission of Malaysia's sport associations

 The good news is Malaysia achieved its 7-gold medal target at the just completed Asian Games in Jakarta.
 The bad news is officials and the public expected more.
 The low-key announcement of the target signaled a low confidence level before the contingent even left for Jakarta.
 This particular competition was touted as the final test of the ambitious Podium Program, Malaysia's high performance scheme to raise its standard in international competition.
 That program will probably be judged as a failure now and high level analysis will try to determine why, and what, if anything, should take its place.
 If you listen carefully you can almost hear officials asking "What now?"

-The bad news -- recent results from international games, a new government facing economic challenges, and the imminent Podium Program review -- could actually be good news.
+But the bad news -- recent results from international games, a new government facing economic challenges, and the imminent Podium Program review -- could actually be good news.
 These issues may just be the 'perfect storm' of events that will jumpstart changes in the Malaysian sport structure.
 Officials need to look outside the Podium Program at the bigger picture of how sport works in Malaysia.
 Because of the money and other resources invested in the Podium Program it's an easy target for post-Games analysis but limiting inquiry to just the Podium Program will not yield the answers Malaysian sport needs right now.

 Decision makers have essentially two choices: (1) They can decide that renewed emphasis on the typical sport development go-to's -- schools, talent ID, new leadership -- is a viable option only this time they'll do it better.
 This, obviously, is not a good idea.
 Or (2) They can enlarge and formalize the role that associations play in development, and, through practices like making future funding dependent on achieving strategic key performance indicators (KPIs), pass much of the development and performance planning to the sport associations.
 (A much better idea!)